 This multimeter got on this list because it is the best multimeter in this price range for heating, ventilation and air conditioning professionals.
 Let’s start off with safety.

 Extech EX 330 is CAT III 600 V and CAT II 1000 V certified.

-When it comes to protection from falls, the body of this multimeter is made out of plastic, but the quality of plastic does not mater that much because the body is protected by rubber shell that engulfs every side of this meter besides the front.
+When it comes to protection from falls, the body of this multimeter is made out of plastic, but the quality of plastic does not matter that much because the body is protected by rubber shell that engulfs every side of this meter beside the front.
 Rubber from which this shell is made of is very tough.

 Extech EX330 can measure microamps, miliamps, resistance, continuity, capacitance, AC/DC voltages and temperature.

 This meter is very compact.
 That will certainly come in handy for HVAC professionals that get this meter because they will have to use a lot less power to control the multimeter while working in tight spaces.

 Extech EX 330 is not equipped with backlight nor does it have the flashlight.

 I don’t know how such an oversight is possible since HVAC work implies working in low light environments and tight spaces.
 However, that’s not that bad because the compact size of EX 330 makes it possible for the user to hold a smaller flashlight and this meter in the same hand.

 This multimeter is accurate and all functions produce good results in a short period of time.
 EX 330 has a non-voltage detector built in, which I find particularly good because it can be used to detect if electric current runs through the water in cases where there is a broken pipe and potential broken wire.